coq/coq/doc/sphinx/proof-engine/vernacular-commands.rst

 Variants:

-.. cmdv:: Local Unset @option.
+.. cmdv:: Local Unset @option

    This command turns off :n:`@option`.
 The original state of :n:`@option` is restored when the current *section* ends.

-.. cmdv:: Global Unset @option.
+.. cmdv:: Global Unset @option

    This command turns off :n:`@option`.
 The original state of :n:`@option` is *not* restored at the end of the module.
 Additionally, if unset in a file, :n:`@option` is reset to its default value when the file is `Require`-d.

-.. cmdv:: Export Unset @option.
+.. cmdv:: Export Unset @option

    This command turns off :n:`@option`.
 The original state of :n:`@option` is restored at the end of the current module, but :n:`@option` is set to its default value when this module is imported.

-.. cmd:: Test @option.
+.. cmd:: Test @option

 This command prints the current value of :n:`@option`.

 ..
 TODO : table is not a syntax entry

-.. cmd:: Add @table @value.
+.. cmd:: Add @table @value
    :name: Add `table` `value`

-.. cmd:: Remove @table @value.
+.. cmd:: Remove @table @value
    :name: Remove `table` `value`

-.. cmd:: Test @table @value.
+.. cmd:: Test @table @value
    :name: Test `table` `value`

-.. cmd:: Test @table for @value.
+.. cmd:: Test @table for @value
    :name: Test `table` for `value`

-.. cmd:: Print Table @table.
+.. cmd:: Print Table @table

 These are  general commands for tables.

-.. cmd:: Print Options.
+.. cmd:: Print Options

 This command lists all available flags, options and tables.